• Skip to primary navigation

 No. According to USDA (link opens in a new tab), washing poultry will only spread the bacteria in your sink and working surfaces.
 Only heat will destroy the bacteria anyway.

-Can I make Dutch oven turkey breast of time?
+Can I cook a Dutch oven turkey breast ahead of time?

 You can season the turkey breast one day ahead, wrap it tightly in plastic wrap, and refrigerate it until ready to cook.